 - Constipation can be a problem and should be monitored and managed carefully.

-- Scoliosis doesn't usually do well with orthotic treatments alone and patients with severe or function-limiting spinal curvature may benefit from surgical intervention.
+Those cases with severe or function-limiting spinal curvature may benefit from surgical intervention.

 - The use of picture boards and other visual aids to communication can be very helpful.

-- Holistic therapy is thought to help some patients and appears to be popular with them and their families:
+This is thought to help some patients and appears to be popular with them and their families:

 - Hydrotherapy, massage and horse riding have been used to help patients and their families cope with this condition.